MeruSphereOss/mvn-plugin-validate-enum-str/README.md

-# Maven PlugIn :: validate-enum-str
+# Maven Plugin :: validate-enum-str
-This PlugiN will Validate Enum attributes in the Hibernate Model Class have Enumerated String annotation or not
+This Plugin will Validate Enum attributes in the Hibernate Model Class have Enumerated String annotation or not

 ## Problem Statement
+This Plugin will Validate Enum attributes in the Hibernate Model Class have Enumerated String annotation or not

 ## Solution
+This Plugin will Validate Enum attributes in the Hibernate Model Class have Enumerated String annotation or not

-# How to use this PlugIn in your project
+# How to use this Plugin in your project

 To use this, Include the below in your project plugins section of pom.xml